 - Make an apology post that acknowledges the mistakes with no bullshit to try to smooth things over.

 - Monitor your brand’s social media mention for the next few days, and try to communicate with fans who have failed to see your apology or are still infuriated at your post.

 FedEx did a great job here.

 You know what’s boring?
 Someone who thinks they are the most interesting person in the world and talks incessantly about themselves.
 Familiar?
 This is what brands have been doing throughout the years with advertising.

-And unfortunately this dynamic hasn’t change much for most brands even when communications are clearly shifting from pushing to pulling.
+Unfortunately, this dynamic hasn’t changed much for most brands even when communications are clearly shifting from pushing to pulling.
 Brands are still constantly blabbering on about their products on social media, without any form of feedback channels or engagement.